 Of course, INTJs don’t assume these things are out of their control — nothing is totally out of one’s control, to an INTJ.
-Instead, many take steps to assess and stave off this threat.
-A common first step is a DNA test to assess their genetic risk for Alzheimer’s and other diseases; it only gets more convoluted from there.
+Instead, they take steps to assess and stave off this threat.
+A common first step may be a DNA test to assess their genetic risk for Alzheimer’s and other diseases; it only gets more convoluted from there.
 (I’ll cop to this myself: I’m an INTJ, and personally, I do my best to follow two research-based diets that help reduce the risk of cognitive decline with old age.
 It’s a die roll, I know.)
 Even then, the fact that there’s no guaranteed preventative terrifies us.
 All our knowledge and planning is a silver crucifix held out against the dark.

-For INTJs, the terror of the decline of the mind affects even how we see death (if there’s a heaven, it darn well better include a good library).
+For INTJs, the terror of the decline of the mind affects even how we see death (if there’s a heaven, it damn well better include a good library).
 A painful end is manageable, but an end to learning, thinking, planning, envisioning?
 That is a cold, dark abyss indeed.

-So yeah, if your INTJ seems too serious or stressed at times, take it easy on them.
+So if your INTJ seems too serious or stressed at times, take it easy on them.
 Of all the types on this list, they’re the only one whose worst fear is guaranteed to get them eventually.

 You might like: